Bang Energy Girl Lindsey Pelas Pumps Gas In Tiny Daisy Dukes & Plunging Top

 Lindsey paired the shorts with a plunging black sports bra, which showcased her massive cleavage, toned arms, and flat tummy as she jumped out of her black SUV and got sexy during a gas pumping session in L.A.

-The model had her long, platinum blonde hair parted down the center and styled in loose curls that inched down her back and fell over her shoulders.
+The model had her long, platinum blond hair parted down the center and styled in loose curls that inched down her back and fell over her shoulders.
 She also sported a full face of makeup in the video, which included pink blush on her cheeks, defined eyebrows, and long lashes.
-She also added a shimmering highlighter on her face, and a light pink color on her plump lips to complete the glam look.
+She also added a shimmering highlighter on her face and a light pink color on her plump lips to complete the glam look.

-Of course, Pelas’ followers couldn’t handle the sexy video, and flocked to the comment section to gush over the post.
+Of course, Pelas’ followers couldn’t handle the sexy video and flocked to the comment section to gush over the post.

 “Can I pay for your gas?” one social media user wrote.